hemostx/bsp2bmp/README.md

 - **padding** : the border in pixels (value of `-p`).
 - **scaling** : the scaling factor of the image, units per pixel (value of `-s`, default is 4, i.e 1/4 scale).

+_Note: the bsp file name/path is also included as `bspName`.
+This is not strictly needed, but useful to keep track of things when juggling many files and copies._

 Keep in mind that due to the way bsp2bmp does its drawing (numbering starts at 0, 1 pixel line thickness), the overall image dimension is 1px wider than simply `padding + (map dimension* scaling ) + padding`.
 ![readme-pixel-size](readme-pixel-size.png)